Skip to main content

 • Runny nose and nasal congestion

-• Out of character agitation and irritability
+• Out-of-character agitation and irritability

 • Increased heart rate